rust-lang/prev.rust-lang.org/en-US/other-installers.md

 with the installation methods available: in general, the Rust project provides binary builds for all tier 1 and tier 2 platforms, and they are all installable via `rustup`.
-Some tier 2 platforms though have only the standard library available, not the compiler itself; that is, they are cross-compilation targets, Rust code can run on those platforms, but they do not run the compiler itself.
+Some tier 2 platforms though have only the standard library available, not the compiler itself; that is, they are cross-compilation targets only; Rust code can run on those platforms, but they do not run the compiler itself.
 Such targets can be installed with the `rustup target add` command.

-## Other ways to install via `rustup`
+## Other ways to install `rustup`
 <span id="rustup"></span>

 The way to install `rustup` differs by platform: